tk-notes/lucas-meier-blog/content/posts/2021/07/quantum_computing_analogies/index.md

 The key difference is that classical computing has to work with local information.
 You can only prod the pond at selected points.
 Quantum computing, on the other hand, can make use of global information about the problem.
-At least, in some situations, the problem yields itself to global investigation.
+At least, for some problems.
+Certain problems have easily exploitable global properties.
 In this situation, the chest is kind enough to perturb the ripples in the pond.

-On the other hand, if we were searching for a chest at the bottom of a lake, then our ripples wouldn't be affected at all, and we'd be back to prodding, albeit with a longer stick.
+On the other hand, if we were searching for a chest at the bottom of a lake, our ripples wouldn't be affected at all, and we'd be back to prodding, albeit with a longer stick.

 I wrote this post for the sole purpose of getting this analogy of my chest.